nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 For a file uploaded in one go, the chunks attached to the batch are stored on temporary disk storage until the batch is executed or dropped.

-Returns a 201 CREATED status code for a complete chunked file and a 308 Resume Incomplete status code for an incomplete chunked file.
+Returns a 201 CREATED status code for a complete chunked file and a 202 Accepted status code for an incomplete chunked file.

 JSON response data: